turtletowerz/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

    * To attach to the server console run `docker exec -it tml attach`.
 To detach from the console press `Ctrl-P Ctrl-Q` to avoid shutting down or `Ctrl-C` to detach and shutdown the server
    * This command will create the `Mods` and `Worlds` directories if they don't already exist

+### Running Commands
+To run commands inside the container, run `docker exec -it tml execute "YOUR COMMAND"`.
+An example hello world would be `docker exec -it tml execute "say Hello World!"`.
+The quotes are required around the entire command because tmux can only accept one argument to be passed, otherwise the command is sent as a single word without spaces

 ### Updating
 To update, download the newest container and rebuild it using `docker compose build` to update tModLoader.
 Mods will be updated as well.
 If the container doesn't rebuild you can force rebuilding by running `docker compose build --no-cache`